 For a complete overview of all limits, quotas, and constraints see the following Microsoft article:

 Let's continue using an example.
 Let's say that you want to create a machine catalog in the Virtual Apps and Desktops Service (CVADS) that will host Windows 10 multi-session workloads.
 We have one subscription within Azure that will be used to host all required resource groups, virtual network(s) and virtual machines.

 The host connection to Azure in Citrix Studio has been prepared and you are ready to provision the required number of virtual machines.
 Let's assume that you want to create a total of 500 W10 multi-session machines.
-The virtual machine type we select is the model D4ds_v4 with 4 vCPUs and 16 GB RAM.

 Since we plan to provision 500 virtual machines, the total number of required vCPUs is therefore 500 x 4 = 2000.